The Game of Patience When Investing

 History also shows us that markets generally bounce back strongly from large setbacks.
 This is proven time and time again and shows that investing while markets are low makes good sense.

 The key message from these three points is that having patience and remaining invested can result in good outcomes.
 Even if you time things right and get money out as markets are still falling, you need to again time things well to get back in for the market bounce.
 In fact, by missing out on a very small number of days with strong returns an investor can ruin their longer-term returns.
-Right now, we recommend that clients speak with their Financial Broker about the options of sticking with their financial plan and staying invested in a fund that matches their attitude to risk and return.
+Right now, we recommend that clients speak with their Financial Advisor about the options of sticking with their financial plan and staying invested in a fund that matches their attitude to risk and return.

 At Oaktree Financial we are working hard to help our clients to manage their portfolios and keep their journey smooth for their given level of risk.
 We ask for our investors to have patience and understand there will be times of unease and sometimes the best thing to do is remain patient.